41vi4p/Most-Used-Commands-and-Scripts/README.md

-# Most Used Command and Scripts (For Ubuntu/Debian based Distros)
+# Most Used Command and Scripts <br> (For Ubuntu/Debian based Distros)

-A Collection of Linux scripts used when setting up your PC after Linux installation (Ubuntu/Debian based Distros)
+A Collection of Linux scripts used when setting up your PC after Linux installation

 Feel free to add more useful scripts/commands into this repo!